ants-xjtu/Occamy/exp/dpdk/README.md

 ## Overview

-This document describes the dpdk based software prototype experiment in §6.1, §6.2, §6.3.
+This document describes the experiments on dpdk-based software prototype in §6.2 and §6.3.

 We provide detailed parameters and scripts to implement this experiment.